SystemsCyber/TruckCapeProjects/OSBuildInstructions..md

   can1  08FE6E0B   [8]  FF FE FF FE FF FE FF FE can1  0CF00400   [8]  00 7D 7D 00 00 00 F0 7D
 ```
+### Upgrade the Linux Kernel Module for SocketCAN
+We would like to include the version of the SocketCAN kernel module that support SAE J1939.

+TODO: Try this out.
+It still needs to be done.
+The remainder of this document needs to be developed.

 ### Socket-CAN and can-utils
-Get the latest version that supports J1939.
+Get the latest version of can-utils that supports J1939.
 Download the package using curl:

 ```
 debian@beaglebone:~$ curl http://http.us.debian.org/debian/pool/main/c/can-utils/can-utils_2020.02.04-3_armhf.deb --output can-utils_2020.02.04-3_armhf.deb